 Why winter is best time to hunt for coyotes?

 During the winter season coyotes often spend most of their day looking for something to eat.
 As winter progresses the coyote becomes less nocturnal and can be spotted throughout the day.
-In addition, the cold temperatures create an environment where coyotes remain more active.
-30- 50 degrees Fahrenheit provides the ideal temperature to hunt these keen eyed creatures.
+In addition, cold temperatures create an environment where coyotes remain more active.
+30- 50 degrees Fahrenheit provides the ideal temperature to hunt these keen-eyed creatures.

 Because of this cold, the coyotes’ body has to burn more energy to survive.
 They have an increased need for heat and it takes more energy to stay warm and cut paths through heavy snow.
 This means that they need more calories.
 Coyotes are hungrier in the winter because their body requires more fuel to survive.